KNP Tool Overview

 We expect that translations are being provided concurrently with the translations of the assets.
 For example: If a dubbing translator is working on the scripts for episodes 1 and 2, they should provide translations for episodes 1 and 2 in the tool as they go along.

 The English Source Terms list is being created by Netflix unless otherwise instructed.
 If you are instructed to create an English source term list, please refer to the KNP Source Term Creation Guideline.
 Translators are not permitted to add any source terms.

-The first translator in the tool provides the translation - regardless of asset type.
+The first translator in the tool provides the translation - regardless of the asset type.
+Lock the cell once the translation is added.
 Subsequent translators are expected to follow that translation.
-Changes to translations should only be done in exceptional cases and for objective reasons.

 Episode and main titles are automatically populated and locked in the KNP.
 For specific guidelines about when to implement episode and main title, please refer to the article Episode & Main Title Translation in Subs and Dubs.